Shopify · 10 min read ·

 3. Browser extensions (Wappalyzer, Koala Inspector)

 Install a technology profiler like Wappalyzer or a Shopify-specific tool like Koala Inspector.
 When you visit any website, it tells you if it runs on Shopify and what apps are installed.
+For a broader look at these tools, see our guide on how to detect what technology a website uses.

 Pros: Works on any site you visit.
 Some tools (Koala Inspector) show Shopify-specific data like theme name, best-selling products, and estimated traffic.